GULibrarySandbox/intro-data-wrangle/content/0-setup.md

 ##### At Griffith University

-Help is available at Griffith [Hacky Hour & Library Researcher Support](https://hackyhourgriffith.wordpress.com/) sessions, Thursdays between 2-3pm alternating weeks at Gold Coast and Nathan campuses.
-Grab a free coffee and we can help you.
-Or get in touch with us [here](https://intranet.secure.griffith.edu.au/library/forms/help) for an online consultation.
+Help is available from eResearch and Library specialists at Griffith University.
+Get in touch with us [here](https://intranet.secure.griffith.edu.au/library/forms/help) for an online consultation.